 In an attempt to help make sense of this fragmented market, I summarized the highlights of forming boards and compensating people for their board service in an article published in August 2017.
 That article is a basis for the role and duties of a board, but here, we will specifically dive deeper into director pay.

 The market segments by company revenue size.
-Below is what I usually suggest as appropriate board compensation to owners forming a new board, based on company revenue size:
+Below is what I usually suggest as appropriate board compensation to owners forming a new board based on company revenue size:

 During my tenure as Chairman of Director Development and Training at the Private Directors Association, I saw postings for about 50 seats per year.
 To the extent compensation was listed in a posting, the data was generally consistent with these rules of thumb.

-Recently, a new study of director compensation was published by Private Company Director Magazine, along with Compensation Advisory Partners and Family Business Magazine.
+The most recent study of director compensation was published by Private Company Director Magazine, along with Compensation Advisory Partners and Family Business Magazine.

 Cash compensation was a combination of annual retainers and meeting fees.
 The public company practice of paying only via retainers is starting to be embraced by private companies, as meeting fees continue to decrease as a percentage of total compensation.